“I Hid in a Closet: Part Two”

 Like a Cat in a Crawl Space

-Before my mother-in-law arrived at our house though, I thought, if I climbed in the closet—where the walls were all very close to my shoulders, my back, my feet—I wouldn’t have to worry about my amygdala being stimulated by any sudden movement in the environment;
+Before my mother-in-law arrived at our house though, I had convinced myself that if I climbed in the closet—where the walls were all very close to my shoulders, my back, my feet—I wouldn’t have to worry about my amygdala being stimulated by any sudden movement in the environment anymore.

 Anne Lamott is my literary hero.
-If you haven’t read her book Bird by Bird, I highly recommend it—especially if you like to write stories, poetry, essays, and other word play.
+If you haven’t read her book Bird by Bird, I highly recommend it (affiliated link)—especially if you like to write stories, poetry, essays, and other wordsmithing.

 If you don’t know where to start, remember that every single thing that happened to you is yours, and you get to tell it; if people wanted you to write more warmly about them, they should’ve behaved better.

 You’re going to feel like hell if you wake up someday, and you never wrote the stuff that’s tugging on the sleeves of your heart—your stories, memories, visions, and songs, your truth—your version of things, in your own voice;